brandonyee-cs/signoz.io/blog/2024-01-05-opentelemetry-roundup-2023.md

 8. **Using OTEL OpAMP framework for logs pipeline**

 We are amongst the early adopters of the [OpAMP](https://opentelemetry.io/docs/specs/opamp/).
 It allows us to enable our customers to do operations with logs attributes from the UI.
 The logs pipelines UI provides the ability to create and manage the processors.
-We provide an easy-to-use UI to create and manage the processors.
+SigNoz provides an easy-to-use UI to create and manage the processors which is loved by our users, and OpAMP was a big part of successfully implementing it.

 <figure data-zoomable align='center'>
     <img className="box-shadowed-image" src="/img/blog/2024/01/opamp-signoz.png" alt="Logs Pipeline architure using OpAMP"/>
-    <figcaption><i>Logs Pipeline architure using OpAMP</i></figcaption>
+    <figcaption><i>Logs Pipeline architure using OpAMP in SigNoz</i></figcaption>
 </figure>
 <br/>